 Your first step to apply for grants, federal work study, need-based scholarships (including HOPE), and student loans is to complete the Free Application for Federal Student Aid (FAFSA).
 The priority deadline is February 15.

 The federal government provides information on avoiding scholarship scams.

 Scholarships from UT Colleges and Departments

 Many of UT’s colleges and academic departments offer scholarships.
 Some are awarded to entering freshmen, but most are awarded to enrolled students who have met academic requirements in their majors.
-To be considered for freshman scholarships, applicants only need to complete and submit the scholarship part of the undergraduate application or the entire Common Application, which contains UT’s scholarship question, by the November 1 early-action deadline.
+To be considered for freshman competitive scholarships, applicants must submit their admissions application by the November 1 priority deadline.
+Admitted students will be sent a link to complete the freshman scholarship application, and the deadline to apply is December 1.
 Application information will be forwarded to colleges to which students have applied, and awards are typically made in mid to late spring.

 Some UT colleges have information posted on the scholarships they offer: